English (UK)

 5. Awards.
 Adding some proud, relevant awards is another effective method to show your skills.

-Expert Hint: It is no longer acceptable to use certain phrasing when you refer to flight attendants.
+Expert Hint: It is no longer acceptable to use certain phrasing when you refer to cabin crew workers.
 This means you’re not getting airline steward jobs or airline stewardess jobs, nor are you applying for air host jobs or air hostesses jobs.

 Double your impact with a matching CV and cover letter combo.
 Use our cover letter builder and follow the guide on writing a cover letter as a flight attendant make your application documents pop out.